sologenic/com-fs-asset-model/MODEL.md

 ## Overview

 The Asset provides a comprehensive data structure for managing asset within the system.
-This model supports identification: provides unique identifiers for asset, status management: tracks status for administrative control, metadata and audit: includes metadata and audit trails for tracking changes, and more.
+This model supports pagination support: provides offset-based pagination for collections, identification: provides unique identifiers for asset, status management: tracks status for administrative control, and more.

 Key features of the {model_name.lower()} model include:
+- **Pagination Support**: Provides offset-based pagination for collections
 - **Identification**: Provides unique identifiers for asset
 - **Status Management**: Tracks status for administrative control
 - **Metadata and Audit**: Includes metadata and audit trails for tracking changes